Maya Menon | Against the Current

 Her childhood was warm and protected.
 Her parents rarely fought, and the family shared a close emotional bond.
 At the centre of Maya’s life was her younger sister, Sreela Menon, whom she describes as her soulmate.
 Though younger by a year, Sreela often acted as the more mature sibling.
 Maya remembers her teaching her simple things like tying shoelaces, fastening buttons and lighting lamps.

 Maya initially dreamed of becoming a doctor like her mother.
-But uncertainty and discouragement slowly pushed her away from that path.
-After Class 12, she faced one disappointment after another.
-Engineering entrance examinations were cancelled due to various issues.
-Plans fell apart repeatedly.
-She briefly joined a course in criminal psychology before finally receiving admission to CUSAT (Cochin University of Science and Technology) in Kerala.
+But later, she briefly joined a course in criminal psychology before receiving admission to CUSAT (Cochin University of Science and Technology) in Kerala.

 Moving from Delhi to Kerala was difficult.
 She did not know Malayalam.
 She missed home terribly.
 The culture felt unfamiliar and restrictive.
 Wearing crop tops attracted attention.
 Girls talking freely to boys was frowned upon.
 Even food became a challenge, with coconut oil-heavy meals feeling completely alien to her.